annazorina/annazorina/README.md

 - 💬 Ask me about ...
 📫 How to reach me: ...
 - 😄 Pronouns: ...
-Minute of humor: Why did the tester bring a ladder to work?
+**Minute of humor**: Why did the tester bring a ladder to work?
                   Because they wanted to take their testing to a higher level!